Two generalisations of sharp k-transitivity: Introduction

-This paper is our attempt to answer \Cref{Cameron qn}.
-We find that many well-known \Fr structures admit, for various $k$, a sharply $k$-transitive action by a (non-abelian) virtually free group (a group with a free subgroup of finite index) with finitely many generators, as described in the results at the end of this introduction.
+This paper began as an attempt to answer \Cref{Cameron qn}.
+We find that many well-known \Fr structures admit, for various $k$, a sharply $k$-homogeneous action by a finitely generated non-abelian virtually free group (a \emph{virtually free} group is a group with a free subgroup of finite index), as described in the results at the end of this introduction.
 We focus mostly on the cases $k = 2, 3$.
-We state our results in their strongest, most precise form in \Cref{t:main}, which includes a complete description of the acting group in each case, as well as genericity results for spaces of actions.
+In the course of answering \Cref{Cameron qn}, we noticed that the tools we developed also applied to the case of pure sets, and this led us to Question \ref{intro sh Theta tr q}.